Devante Bond: Chicago Bears

 On December 9, 2019, Bond was signed by the Chicago Bears.

 On February 22, 2020, Bond re-signed with the Bears.
 He was released on July 26.
 He was re-signed to their practice squad on September 18.
 He was elevated to the active roster the next day for the team's week 2 game against the New York Giants, and reverted to the practice squad after the game.
 He was elevated again on October 8 for the team's week 5 game against the Tampa Bay Buccaneers, and reverted to the practice squad again following the game.
 He was placed on the practice squad/injured list on October 9, and restored to the practice squad on December 9.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Dallas Cowboys

 On December 30, 2021, Bond was signed to the Dallas Cowboys practice squad.
 He signed a reserve/future contract with the Cowboys on January 18, 2022.
-He was placed on injured reserve on July 8, 2022 after suffering a season-ending knee injury in OTAs.
+He was placed on injured reserve on July 8, 2022, after suffering a season-ending knee injury in organized team activities.
+He was waived on April 24, 2023, with a failed physical designation.